OpenDSA/OpenDSA/RST/en/VisFormalLang/CFLProp.rst

         :math:`|vxy| \le m` and for all :math:`i\ ge 0`,
         :math:`uv^ixy^iz` is in :math:`L`.
       | Contradiction, thus, :math:`L` is not a CFL.
 Q.E.D.

+The following "adversary game" is similar to the one used to help prove that a grammar is not regular.

+.. avembed:: AV/VisFormalLang/CFG/CFPumpingLemma.html ss
+   :long_name: Context Free Pumping Lemma